sigops-uiuc/flaum/README.md

 # flaum
-OS targetting the raspberri pi 3.
+OS targetting the raspberry pi 3.

 # Build
 * Requirements: the llvm toolchain (currently using clang, lld)